IHE/ITI.mCSD/input/pagecontent/ITI-90.md

 shall be further constrained as described in the [OrganizationAffiliation Profile for mCSD](StructureDefinition-IHE.mCSD.OrganizationAffiliation.html).

-When the OrganizationAffiliation is to be used in a document sharing environment, it shall further be constrained as described in the [OrganizationAffiliation for Document Sharing Profile for mCSD](StructureDefinition-IHE.mCSD.OrganizationAffiliation.DocShare.html).
+When the OrganizationAffiliation contains an Endpoint to an IHE document sharing environment, it shall further be constrained as described in the [OrganizationAffiliation for Document Sharing Profile for mCSD](StructureDefinition-IHE.mCSD.OrganizationAffiliation.DocShare.html).